SpinResearch/RustySecrets/README.md

 - K specifies the number of shares necessary to recover the secret.
 - N is the identifier of the share and varies between 1 and n where n is the total number of generated shares.
-- The D part is a Base64 encoding of a specific share's raw data.
+- The D part is a Base64 encoding of a `ShareData` protobuf.

-// TODO: Rewrite documentation to match current implementation

 ## Vocabulary